Patryk Peda: Club career

 Peda came through the youth ranks of Legia Warsaw, before joining the then Serie A club of SPAL in January 2019, on loan with an obligation to buy.
 He eventually joined the club on a permanent basis the following summer.

 After a season where he took the spotlight in Primavera, playing 29 games and scoring one goal, Peda made his professional debut for SPAL on 18 September 2021, replacing Riccardo Spaltro during a 2–1 away Serie B defeat against Reggina.
 A few days after his first game, he extended his contract until June 2024.

 On 1 September 2023, Palermo completed the signing of Peda on a contract until 30 June 2028, and sent him back on loan to SPAL for the 2023–24 Serie C season.

 On 25 January 2025, Peda joined fellow Serie B outfit Juve Stabia on loan for the rest of the season.

 International career

-Peda is a youth international with Poland.
+Peda was a youth international with Poland.
 Having progressed through all the junior teams, he received his first call-up to the Poland national under-20 team in 2021.
 He received his first U21 call-up in November 2021.

 On 5 October 2023, Peda received his first senior team call-up for the UEFA Euro 2024 qualifying matches against Faroe Islands and Moldova, to be played on 12 and 15 October.
-He played the full 90 minutes in his debut, a 0–2 away victory against the former opponent.
+He played the full 90 minutes in his debut, a 2–0 away victory against the former opponent.